pulsetracker/BIOS6644_Spring_2024/Modules/Module_0/docs/GitHubConfig.md

 !
 First copy your one-time code:...
 ```
 Copy the code and and paste it into the webpage that pops up and follow the rest of the prompts.

+This authorization (done via windows cmd or powershell) will work under git-bash with no extra steps.

 ## Re-initialize your local repository.
 This is not required, but recommended to make sure we're all on the same setup.